ReedOnePeck/MindDiffuser/README.md

     python Reproduce Ozcelik's results/reconstruct_images.py

 ## <p> Cite </p>
-Please cite our paper if you use this code in your own work:
+Please cite our paper if you use this code in your own work:<br>

     @inproceedings{10.1145/3581783.3613832,
     author = {Lu, Yizhuo and Du, Changde and Zhou, Qiongyi and Wang, Dianpeng and He, Huiguang}, title = {MindDiffuser: Controlled Image Reconstruction from Human Brain Activity with Semantic and Structural Diffusion},